prehensile/prehensile.github.io/talks/cui.md

 #Software agents
 * [Amazon Echo][14]
 * [Here's everything Siri can do on Apple TV][15]

+#Peach
+* [How Peach’s Most Interesting Feature, the Hybrid Command Line, Is Becoming Mainstream Again][16]

 #Services
 * [Wit — Natural language for Developers ][12]